 How do I become a New Mexico independent insurance adjuster?

-In order to become a New Mexico independent insurance adjuster, you are required to meet all criteria set forth by the New Mexico Office of the Superintendent of Insurance.
-The New Mexico independent adjuster license requirements include the following:
+New Mexico independent insurance adjusters must meet all license and registration criteria established New Mexico Office of the Superintendent of Insurance.
+Before applying for the New Mexico independent adjuster license, applicants must:

-- Provide a completed license application to the National Insurance Producer Registry (NIPR)
+Provide a completed New Mexico adjuster license application to the National Insurance Producer Registry (NIPR)

-How should I prepare for the insurance adjuster license exam?
+How do I take the insurance adjuster license exam?

-You can register for the exam online or by phone at (800) 853-5448.
+You can register for the exam online.
 Keep in mind that personal checks and cash are not acceptable forms of payment for the $75 exam fee, which is due at the time of reservation.
 Arrive 30 minutes prior to your exam with a form of government-issued identification that includes your photo and signature.
 The proctored exam will be administered by computer and will contain a total of 50 questions.

 Review the Prometric Licensing Information Handbook for more comprehensive information on the exam.